MogensenJesse/image-optimizer/DOCUMENTATION.md

 #### Worker Thread Model

 The sidecar implements a multi-threading architecture using Node.js worker threads to maximize CPU utilization.
-Rather than processing images sequentially, the system creates a pool of worker threads based on available CPU cores.
-Each thread operates independently, allowing simultaneous processing of multiple images while a coordinator manages task distribution and result collection.
+Each Sharp sidecar instance creates a pool of worker threads based on available CPU cores, allowing parallel processing of multiple images within a single sidecar process.
+This internal parallelism is why the application moved from a Rust-level process pool to a direct executor approach:

-Key capabilities include dynamic thread allocation, balanced workload distribution, centralized progress tracking, and isolated failure handling to prevent entire batch cancellation when individual images fail.
+- **Internal Worker Threads**: The Sharp sidecar natively uses worker threads for parallel processing
+- **Single Process Efficiency**: A single sidecar process efficiently utilizes all available CPU cores
+- **Reduced Overhead**: The direct execution model eliminates redundant process management overhead
+- **Warmup Optimization**: Pre-initializing the sidecar improves first-task performance

+The coordinator thread distributes tasks to worker threads and collects results, ensuring balanced workload distribution and centralized progress tracking.

 #### Worker Communication Protocol